slerman12/Help-me/Eczema.md

 I think something about this might be unconvincing to people with no perspective.

-Maybe imagine me regularly having to crawl to get to the bathroom because I can't unbend my arms and legs, eyes squinting, intense pain and itching seething on every corner of my body, and the pain of showers/baths.
+Maybe imagine me regularly having to crawl to get to the bathroom because I can't unbend my arms and legs, eyes squinting, intense pain and itching seething on every corner of my body, and the pain of showers.